seapagan/py-maker/docs/configuration.md

 $ pymaker config change
 ```

-The latter command will prompt you for the values of the fields, and then update
+The latter command will prompt you for the values of Author name, email and
-the configuration file.
+default License, and then update the configuration file.